Premature babies and the risk of development problems

 Social and emotional development in premature babies

-The majority of premature babies have normal social and emotional development, but they can behave differently from full-term babies.
+The majority of premature babies have typical social and emotional development, but they can behave differently from full-term babies.

-As your baby matures, this will be less of a concern.
-You can help by learning to read your premature baby’s body language, which will help you tell when your baby wants to engage and when he wants to stop.
+As your baby matures, these things will be less of a concern.
+And learning to read your premature baby’s body language can help you tell when your baby wants to engage and when he wants to stop.

 Social and emotional problems

-If a child has ‘social and emotional problems’, it means the child is having trouble fitting in with his environment, following rules, and being social with other children and adults.
+If a child has ‘social and emotional problems’, it means the child is having trouble fitting in with her environment, following rules, and being social with other children and adults.